-- a.
-Best Value.
-The Presidio Trust's Policy is to procure products and services from sources that offer the best value to satisfy the Presidio Trust's mission needs.
-In selecting sources, the preferred method is to compete requirements for products and/or services among two or more sources. - b.
-Preference for Commercial Items.
-Preference should be given to using commercial items whenever possible.
-Development of a product, and its associated costs and risks, should be avoided unless commercial items capable of meeting the Trust's needs are not available.
-If developmental items are required, the need should be documented in a specific procurement plan including quality assurance requirements. - c.
-Single-Source Approval.
-The Procurement Program Manager shall determine whether the procurement may be conducted on a single source basis.
+- needs are not available.
+If developmental items are required, the need should be documented in a specific procurement plan including quality assurance requirements. - C. Single-Source Approval.
+The Associate Director of Contracting shall determine whether the procurement may be conducted on a single source basis.
 The rationale for the single source procurement and its approval shall be documented in writing and shall become a part of the procurement file.